| |

 tapped on the shoulders by the flat of a sword, wielded by a knight

-History presents a different portrayal,
+History presents another portrayal,

 impressed by a warrior's loyalty and skill in combat, would strike